Fees & FAQs

 How much do I have to pay to be seen?

+Telehealth and face-to-face consultations are provided.
+In most cases an initial Telehealth consultation is undertaken for history taking, to determine investigations and commence management.
+This is part of our Covid Safe Practice to reduce numbers of people in the waiting room and face-to-face time.
 The fee for a consultation depends on whether it is an initial appointment or review appointment, and whether any in-room procedures are performed.
 Consultation fees and flexible nasoendoscopy fees are listed below.
 If you hold a valid Medicare Card, you will be eligible for a Medicare rebate.
 Your rebate can be processed on the day of your visit providing you have your Medicare Card with you.
+There are discounted rates for Pension Card holders.

-* 10% of all fees billed for flexible nasendoscopy is donated to Beyond Five,
+* $10 for every flexible nasendoscopy performed in rooms is donated to Head & Neck Cancer Australia, formerly Beyond Five,

 providing long term support for people who have had head & neck cancer